gdc3000/wa_collisions/README.md

 Install the [Causal Impact](https://github.com/jamalsenouci/causalimpact) package which is not available on pip.
     pip install git+http://github.com/jamalsenouci/causalimpact.git

+There are additional installation and testing instructions provided in [doc folder](doc/test_package_installation_instructions.md).

 NEED TO FIGURE OUT HOW TO DO!